utkudogan/netbeans-platform-projects/README.md

 # netbeans-platform-projects
- includes projects includes netbeans platform
+ projects that using netbeans platform